whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ## Create the new Lustre file system

-This section is the last procedure to create the Lustre file system, after performing the previous configuration tasks outlined in this chapter.
-In this section, you will select servers.
+Now that the necessary steps are complete, a filesystem can be created.
 To create the file system:

 1. At the menu bar, click the **Configuration** drop-down menu and click **File Systems** to display the *File Systems* window.
 1. Click **Create File System** to display *New File System Configuration*.